Tax benefits of EIS for start-up companies

 Loss Relief

-A loss can be claimed on the disposal of EIS shares even if the Income Tax relief has not been withdrawn.
+A loss can be claimed on the disposal of EIS shares even where the Income Tax relief has not been withdrawn.
 The loss is reduced by the amount of any Income Tax relief which remains attributable to the shares sold.

 HMRC Advance assurance